lucasfurno/docs_en/accounts/users-and-teams/index.md

 ---

-## 3. Changing main account (Account owner) information{#changing-account-owner-information}
+## 3. Changing your account information{#changing-your-account-information}

-Follow the step-by-step below to change any information or password from the Account owner.
+Follow the step-by-step below to change any information or password from your user.

-1. Access Real-Time Manager with a main account (Account owner).
+1. Access [Real-Time Manager](https://sso.azion.com/login) with your account.

 2. Click the account menu and select **User Preferences.**